 The North Texas Community Foundation supports animal welfare efforts in our region through

-- Grant funds may be used for items that directly benefit animal welfare such as basic need items, veterinary services, kennel renovations, equipment, and other projects that directly benefit animals (excludes capital campaigns, fund-raising events, etc).
+- Grant funds may be used for items that directly benefit animal welfare such as basic need items, veterinary services, kennel renovations, equipment, and other projects that directly benefit animals (excludes capital campaigns, fundraising events, etc.).

-- Grants will range from $3,000 to $5,000 per organization.
+- Grants typically range from $3,000 to $5,000 per organization.